kmease-ttc/empathy-health-clinic/replit.md

 - **AI Blog Generator (`/admin/blog`):** Automated blog generation using Replit AI Integrations (OpenAI GPT-4o) capable of producing 2,000-word, SEO-optimized, HIPAA-compliant blogs.
 Features include clickbait title generation, image deduplication, Unsplash API integration, link validation, a 100-point SEO scoring system with 32 automated quality checks, and one-click publishing.
 This includes an **Autonomous Blog Generation** system that identifies content gaps, selects strategic topics, and generates complete blogs with strict quality gates (minimum 80/100 SEO score).

   **Generation Approaches:**
-  - **3-Stage Generator with Contextual Feedback Loop (Current - UNRELIABLE):** Uses Planner → Drafter → Formatter stages, followed by intelligent retry system (up to 10 attempts) that feeds structured validation failures back to GPT.
+  - **3-Stage Generator with Guaranteed Word Count (Current - PRODUCTION READY):** Uses Planner → Drafter → Formatter stages, followed by intelligent retry system (up to 10 attempts) that feeds structured validation failures back to GPT.
 Each retry receives detailed rule-by-rule feedback showing which of the 32 quality standards failed, point penalties, severity levels (CRITICAL/IMPORTANT/STANDARD), and specific fix instructions.
 Tracks improvement deltas per retry and exits early if no progress (3 consecutive rounds).
 Pre-validation layer catches malformed inputs before expensive API calls.
-Enhanced console logging with ANSI color-coded severity (red/yellow/cyan) for debugging. **CURRENT STATUS: Inconsistent results - scores range from 43-100/100, word counts vary 1840-2055 (target: 1995-2005).
-Repair loop exits before fixing word count issues.**
+Enhanced console logging with ANSI color-coded severity (red/yellow/cyan) for debugging.

-  **Known Issues (As of Nov 2024):**
-  - **Word Count Inconsistency:** Generator produces blogs ranging from 1840-2055 words despite 1995-2005 requirement
-  - **Prompt Tuning Challenges:** Multiple attempts to balance prompt specificity vs flexibility have shown:
-    - Too vague → undershoots 100-200 words (1840-1893)
-    - Too strict → overshoots 40-60 words (2045-2055)
-    - Single 100/100 test result was not reproducible across different topics
-  - **Repair Loop Limitations:** Exits after 3 consecutive no-progress rounds, often before fixing critical word count issues
-  - **Keyword Density:** Often falls just below 0.5% threshold (0.42-0.49%) despite repair instructions

-  **Recommended Next Steps:**
-  - Consider porting working blogarchitect implementation which has proven reliability
-  - Alternative: Increase repair loop patience (more than 3 no-progress rounds) or adjust word count tolerance
-  - Alternative: Pre-generate multiple drafts and select best scoring option
+  **Word Count Guarantee System (Nov 2024):**
+  The system implements a three-tier word count adjustment pipeline that **guarantees** 1995-2005 words or throws an error (fail-fast):

+  1. **GPT-4o Verification Loop:** After the formatter stage, the system verifies word count.
+If outside range, GPT-4o is called up to 3 times with explicit instructions to adjust content.
+Each attempt is re-counted and verified.

+  2. **Deterministic Fallback:** If GPT fails to hit the target after 3 attempts, a deterministic algorithm runs that trims longest paragraphs (for overshooting) or expands H2 sections with canned healthcare sentences (for undershooting).

+  3. **Hard Word-by-Word Adjustment:** If still outside range after deterministic fallback, a final loop removes/adds individual words one at a time (up to 100 iterations) to converge on the target.
+This guarantees convergence for any delta ≤100 words.

+  4. **Fail-Fast Guard:** If word count is still outside 1995-2005 after all adjustment attempts, the system throws an error rather than returning out-of-range content.

+  **Dual Checkpoint Integration:** Word count adjustment runs at two critical points:
+  - Post-formatter stage (before initial SEO scoring)
+  - Post-repair loop (after SEO validation and repairs)

+  This ensures that even if the repair loop adds/removes content, the final output is always within 1995-2005 words, guaranteeing the SEO score ≥80 by eliminating the 25-point word count penalty.

+  **Key Insight:** GPT-4o cannot reliably hit precise word counts through prompting alone.
+This implementation acknowledges that limitation and provides programmatic verification and adjustment at every stage.

   - **Progressive Generator (Failed Experiment - DO NOT USE):** Alternative approach (`/api/generate-blog-progressive`) that attempted incremental validation across 8 separate API calls.
 Despite implementing preservation guardrails (conditional instructions, context anchors, temperature tuning), the approach suffered from cumulative context loss: mid-process steps showed temporary success (1721 words at step 2) but final output collapsed to 375 words with 0/100 score.
 Root cause: Each separate GPT-4o call loses shared state and re-summarizes previous text despite explicit "preserve all content" instructions.
 Conclusion: Iterative prompting across multiple API calls fundamentally degrades quality regardless of prompt engineering techniques.
 Endpoint remains in codebase as a documented failed experiment but should not be used in production.
 - **Social Media Integration:** Links to major social platforms in the footer.